the-markup/investigation-amazon-brands/README.md

 # Amazon Brands and Exclusives
-This repository contains code to reproduce the findings featured in our story, "[TK](https://themarkup.org/)" from our series, [TK](https://themarkup.org/series/).
+This repository contains code to reproduce the findings featured in our story "[TK](https://themarkup.org/)" from our series [TK](https://themarkup.org/series/).

 Our methodology is described in "[How We TK](https://themarkup.org/)".

-Data that we collected and analyzed are in the `data` folder.<br>
+Data that we collected and analyzed is in the `data` folder.<br>
 To use the full input dataset (which is not hosted here), please refer to the [Download data](#download-data).<br>

-Jupyter notebooks used for data preprocessing and analysis are avialble in the `notebooks` folder.<br>
+Jupyter notebooks used for data preprocessing and analysis are available in the `notebooks` folder.<br>
 Descriptions for each notebook are outlined in the [Notebooks](#notebooks) section below.

 ## Installation
 ### Python
-Make sure you have Python 3.6+ installed, we used [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to create a Python 3.8 virtual environment.
+Make sure you have Python 3.6+ installed.
+We used [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to create a Python 3.8 virtual environment.

 Then install the Python packages:<br>
 `pip install -r requirements.txt`

 ## Notebooks
 These notebooks are intended to be run sequentially, but they are not dependent on one another.
-If you want quick overview of the methodology you only need to concern yourself with the notebooks with an asterix(*).
+If you want a quick overview of the methodology, you only need to concern yourself with the notebooks with an asterisk(*).

 ### 0-data-preprocessing.ipynb
-This notebook parses Amazon search results, Amazon product pages, and produces the intermediary datasets (`data/output/datasets/`) used in ranking analysis and random forest classifiers.
+This notebook parses Amazon search results and Amazon product pages, and produces the intermediary datasets (`data/output/datasets/`) used in ranking analysis and random forest classifiers.

 ### 1-data-analysis-search-results.ipynb *
-Bulk of the ranking analysis and stats in the data analysis
+Bulk of the ranking analysis and stats in the data analysis.

 ### 2-random-forest-analysis.ipynb *
 Feature engineering training set, finding optimal hyperparameters, and performing the ablation study on a random forest model.
 The most predictive feature is verified using three separate methods.

 ### 3-survey-results.ipynb
-Visualizing the survey results from our national panel of 1000 adults.
+Visualizing the survey results from our national panel of 1,000 adults.

 ### 4-limiations-product-page-changes.ipynb
-Analysis of how often the buy box's default shipper and seller changes between Amazon and a third-party.
+Analysis of how often the Buy Box's default shipper and seller change between Amazon and a third party.
 This stat sends up in the limitations.

 ### utils.py
 Contains convenient functions used in the notebooks.